nyimatendisherpa/-Cloning-Data-from-GitHub-and-Reading-with-PySpark-using-HDFS-Mac-Docker-Setup-/README.md

 - Upload it to HDFS (Hadoop File System) using Docker
 - Read the data with PySpark
 - Save the processed output locally on your Mac

+from above files {code.py} you will find shell comands